Eye & Vision Exams

 Focusing Skills

 We test how well and quickly the eyes are able to adjust their focus on objects at different distances.
 The eyes’ ability—or inability—to rapidly and automatically adjust focus affects everything from participating in sports to reading and writing in educational and work settings.
 For example, children with focusing problems may struggle with school work.
-Also, patients with acquired brain injury (ABI) (for example trauma, accident or stroke) may find it difficult after the ABI to read due to loose of place while reading.
+Also, patients with acquired brain injury (ABI) (for example trauma, accident or stroke) may find it difficult after the ABI to read due to loss of place while reading.

 Eye Teaming